GigliOneiric/busdriverchallange/README.md

 * Most drivers dislike working too many late shifts.
 Therefore, the late shifts should be distributed as fairly as possible among the drivers.
 You should aim to assign exactly 4 late shifts to each driver over the two-week planning period.
 * According to an agreement with the Transport Workers Union, a driver must not be assigned a late shift followed by an early shift the next day.
 * According to a second agreement with the Transport Workers Union, a driver can work more than three consecutive late shifts, but it will get 10 negative points for every addional late shift.

+<h1> Rules </h1>

+* +3	Respect a single shift preference
+* +4	Respect a single driver day-off preference
+* +5	For each allocated long rest (3 or more consecutive days off)
+* -20	For each unassigned shift
+* -30	For each late shift followed immediately by an early shift in a single driver’s schedule
+* -10	For every after the third consecutive late shift assigned to a single driver
+* -8	For every late shift assigned that is not equal to 4